vedikajain80/nft_metadata_generation/README.md

    - On Windows: `.\venv\Scripts\activate`
 6. Install dependencies: `pip install -r requirements.txt`

+-- This setup process for virtual env and dependencies may look different if using Mac M1 chip.

 ## Usage

 1. Fetch the metadata and images: `python3 fetch_metadata.py`